Tutorial: Hello, Quarto

 Authoring

 In the image below, we can see the same document in the two modes of the RStudio editor: visual (on the left) and source (on the right).
-RStudio’s visual editor offers an WYSIWYM authoring experience for markdown.
+RStudio’s visual editor offers a WYSIWYM authoring experience for markdown.
 For formatting (e.g., bolding text), you can use the toolbar, a keyboard shortcut (⌘B), or the markdown construct (**bold**).
 The plain text source code underlying the document is written for you, and you can view/edit it at any point by switching to source mode for editing.
 You can toggle back and forth between these two modes by clicking on Source and Visual in the editor toolbar (or using the keyboard shortcut ⌘⇧ F4).

 On the left: Document in the visual editor.
 On the right: Same document in the source editor.
 The visual/source editor toggle is highlighted in both documents marking their current state.
 The document shown is the "Hello Quarto" document from a previous image on the page.